Bin-Chen-Lab/spider/README.md

                  use_python_path = NULL,
                  scarches_path = paste0(prefix, '/scarches-0.4.0/'))
 ```
-Note that you may need to modify "use_python_path = NULL" here according to your system setting.
+Note that you may need to modify **use_python_path = NULL** here according to your system setting.
 SPIDER will pass this parameter to [reticulate](https://rstudio.github.io/reticulate/)'s [use_python](https://rstudio.github.io/reticulate/reference/use_python.html) function.
-You can use "use_python_path = NULL" if your default python configuration for reticulate is the same as the python installed in your SPIDER conda environment.
-However, if your default python configuration for reticulate is different from the python installed in your SPIDER conda environment, you'll need to modify the "use_python_path" parameter to indicate the path to the python installed in your SPIDER conda environment.
+You can use **use_python_path = NULL** if your default python configuration for reticulate is the same as the python installed in your SPIDER conda environment.
+However, if your default python configuration for reticulate is different from the python installed in your SPIDER conda environment, you'll need to modify the **use_python_path** parameter to indicate the path to the python installed in your SPIDER conda environment.
 If you don't know how to locate your python path, see [Q1](#q1) in [frequently asked questions](#frequently-asked-questions) section below.<br /><br />

 For other commonly used parameters here:<br /><br />

-tissue: The name of the source tissue of your transcriptome data (If your data contain multiple tissues, subset your data by tissue and run SPIDER separately on each subset).
+**tissue**: The name of the source tissue of your transcriptome data (If your data contain multiple tissues, subset your data by tissue and run SPIDER separately on each subset).
 Use help(SPIDER_predict) to read more about this parameter.
 If your data's corresponding tissue is NOT among the 5 default tissues ('bone marrow', 'brain', 'blood', 'pleura', 'peritoneum'), use a new name that represents your data's corresponding tissue. <br /><br />

-disease: The name of the disease state of your transcriptome data (If your data contain multiple diseases, subset your data by disease and run SPIDER separately on each subset).
+**disease**: The name of the disease state of your transcriptome data (If your data contain multiple diseases, subset your data by disease and run SPIDER separately on each subset).
 Use help(SPIDER_predict) to read more about this parameter.
 If your data's corresponding disease is NOT among the 4 default diseases ('healthy', 'mesothelioma', 'glioblastoma', 'leukemia'), use a new name that represents your data's corresponding disease.

-SPIDER_model_file_path: This is the ABSOLUTE path to the "SPIDER_weight" folder, a sub-folder stored in your "SPIDER" folder.
+**SPIDER_model_file_path**: This is the ABSOLUTE path to the "SPIDER_weight" folder, a sub-folder stored in your "SPIDER" folder.
 Avoid using the "~" symbol to locate your path. <br /><br />

-save_path: This is the ABSOLUTE path to the folder where you want to save your prediction results.
+**save_path**: This is the ABSOLUTE path to the folder where you want to save your prediction results.
 Avoid using the "~" symbol to locate your path.<br /><br />

-scarches_path: This is the ABSOLUTE path to the "scarches-0.4.0" folder, a sub-folder stored in your "SPIDER" folder.
+**scarches_path**: This is the ABSOLUTE path to the "scarches-0.4.0" folder, a sub-folder stored in your "SPIDER" folder.
 Avoid using the "~" symbol to locate your path. <br /><br />

 You can also type the following line in R to access the help file and check more details for other parameters: <br />
 ```